Hausa people: History

-In the 7th century, the Dalla Hill in Kano was the site of a Hausa community that migrated from Gaya and engaged in iron-working.
+In the 7th century, the Dalla Hill in Kano was the site of a Hausa community that migrated from Gaya and engaged in iron-work.
 The Hausa Bakwai kingdoms were established around the 7th to 11th centuries.
-Of these, the Kingdom of Daura was the first, according to the Bayajidda Legend.
-Although the legend of Bayajidda is a relatively new concept in the history of the Hausa people that gained traction and official recognition under the Islamic government and institutions that were newly established after the 1804 Usman dan Fodio Jihad.
+Of these, the Kingdom of Daura was the first, according to the Bayajidda legend.
+The legend of Bayajidda is a relatively new concept in the history of the Hausa people and is generally disregarded as myth by scholars.